JanVanBraeckel/jackett/README.md

 - Selectively enable or disable OpenVPN support
 - IP tables kill switch to prevent IP leaking when VPN connection fails
 - Specify name servers to add to container
-- Configure UID, GID, and UMASK for config files and downloads by jackett
+- Configure UID, GID, and UMASK for config files by jackett

 # Run container from Docker registry